Bee Statistics To Prove Why They’re Crucial for Our Environment!

 Bees Population Statistics in the US

-Stats of 2019 Show, for Operations Covering a Minimum of Five Colonies, There Was a Decline of 26% in Colony Collapse Disorder Symptoms (USDA)
+Stats for 2021 Show for Operations Covering a Minimum of Five Colonies, There Was a Decline of 27% in Colony Collapse Disorder Symptoms (USDA)

 Colony collapse disorder (CCD) is when a vast majority of a colony’s bees leave their hive, large amounts of stored food, and their queen.
 CCD, caused by things like pesticide poisoning, affects a bee’s ability to navigate.
 Therefore, when a bee heads out to collect pollen, it gets disorientated and can’t find its way back to the hive.

-Over 5 years ago, we considered colony collapse disorder to be a huge threat to bee populations, however, the USDA’s stats from 2019 show that CCD is on the decline, as there was a 26% decrease in overall symptoms.
+Over 5 years ago, we considered colony collapse disorder to be a huge threat to bee populations; however, the USDA’s stats from 2021 show that CCD is on the decline, as there was a 27% decrease in overall symptoms.

 The Biggest Hurdle in Managing the Operations in 2018 Was Varroa Mites (USDA)